USPOULTRY and the USPOULTRY Foundation Sponsors $200,000 for FFAR-Funded Research that Benefits the Poultry Industry

 - Advanced Animal Systems

 Tucker, Ga., Jan.
 29, 2020 – USPOULTRY and the USPOULTRY Foundation are announcing $200,000 in sponsorship funding for two poultry research projects to benefit the U.S. poultry industry.
-The sponsorship is in partnership with the Foundation for Food and Agriculture Research (FFAR) and will leverage research dollars for two projects that improve poultry welfare and efficiency.
+The sponsorship is in partnership with the Foundation for Food & Agriculture Research (FFAR) and will leverage research dollars for two projects that improve poultry welfare and efficiency.
 The funds are being matched by FFAR for a total $400,000 investment.

 The first research project, the SMART Broiler Research Initiative, is a collaboration research program supported by FFAR and McDonald’s that is developing automated broiler welfare monitoring technologies for commercial poultry farms.
 These technologies may also be applicable to the turkey industry.
 Existing methods for assessing animal welfare rely on human observation and subjective scoring.
 This initiative is identifying automated solutions to provide objective and comprehensive information about poultry welfare across the supply chain.